GrupoDiana/BRT-Documentation/docs/osc/source.md

 #### Return

-A confirmation is sent back to all subscribers: `/source/removeSource <string source_id> <bool removed>` The return message will refer to the `source_id`, indicating `removed=true`if the source is successfuly removed.
-If the source does not exist, the command is ignored
+`control/actionResult /source/removeSource <string source_id> <bool removed> <string description>`

+The return confirmation refers to the `source_id`, indicating `removed=true`if the source is successfuly removed and `removed=false` if not.
+In both cases a `description` is added to give more details.

+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/source/remove source1`

-BeRTA sends back to all subscribiers: `/source/remove source1 true`
+BeRTA receives and echoes back to all subscribiers but the sender:`/source/remove source1`

+BeRTA sends back to the sender : `control/actionResult /source/remove source1 true Audio source removed: source1` or `control/actionResult /source/remove source1 false ERROR: The audio source source1 doesn't exist.`

 <!----------------------------------------------------------------------------------->
 ---